barionleg/cesium.wiki.gs/CZML-in-Cesium.md

 var currentTime = clock.tick();
 visualizers.update(currentTime);
 ```
-`clock.tick` returns the new current time, but `clock.curretTime` will also have the new value.
+`clock.tick` returns the new current time, but `clock.currentTime` will also have the new value.
 The `VisualizerCollection` iterates over all of the underlying visualizer instances, and calls update on each one.
 Each visualizer is then responsible for updating primitives for each of the dynamic objects in the dynamicObjectCollection.

 Thus far, we discussed the basics of loading and visualizing CZML with Cesium.
 In the next sections, we'll go further under the hood to discuss exactly what's going as well as explore advanced use cases such as streaming and compositing CZML documents.